gmc-code/PC-Python/docs/python/dictionary_methods.rst

 .. py:method:: dict.fromkeys(iterable, value=None)

-    **Description**: Creates a new dictionary with keys from the given iterable and values set to the specified value.
+    Creates a new dictionary with keys from the given iterable and values set to the specified value.

 .. code-block:: python